2004 Atlantic hurricane season: Hurricane Karl

-After peak intensity on September 21, Karl weakened due to increasing wind shear, while moving northeastward in response to a baroclinic trough.
-After wind shear lessened, the storm briefly became a major hurricane again on September 23.
+After reaching its peak intensity, Karl weakened due to increasing wind shear, as well as an eyewall replacement cycle.
+The hurricane weakened to a Category 2 hurricane on September 22 as it curved to the northeast in response to a baroclinic trough.
+After wind shear lessened, Karl briefly became a major hurricane again on September 23.
 However, wind shear returned later that day and ocean temperatures began cooling.
 Another trough re-curved Karl northward on September 24 as the storm was gradually weakening.
 Early on September 25, Karl became extratropical while located about 585 mi east of Cape Race, Newfoundland.
-The remnants of Karl accelerated northeastward and then east-northeastward.
-Sustained winds up to 89 mph and gusts reaching 112 mph were observed on Mykines in the Faroe Islands.
-The extratropical remnants of Karl dissipated over Norway on September 28.
+The remnants of Karl accelerated northeastward and then east-northeastward, later moving through the Faroe Islands.
+Sustained winds up to 89 mph and gusts reaching 112 mph were observed on Mykines.
+The extratropical remnants of Karl moved ashore western Norway on September 28, dissipating soon as it was absorbed into another extratropical low.

 Hurricane Lisa

 At 18:00 UTC on September 19, a tropical wave developed into Tropical Depression Thirteen, which was centered located about 520 mi west-southwest of Cape Verde.
 Despite unfavorable conditions due to outflow from nearby Hurricane Karl, the depression strengthened into Tropical Storm Lisa on September 20.
 After nearly reaching hurricane status, Lisa began executing a small cyclonic loop due to a Fujiwhara interaction with a tropical wave.
 Additionally, the interaction caused Lisa to weaken to a tropical depression on September 23.
 As Lisa merged with the tropical wave, convection became difficult to distinguish between the two systems, although Lisa maintained a distinct low-level circulation throughout the merger.
 During the next several days, the storm fluctuated in intensity, from a tropical depression to a strong tropical storm.
 A deep mid- to upper-level trough caused Lisa to turn northward on September 25.

 By October 1, a short-wave trough re-curved and accelerated Lisa toward the northeast.
 The storm strengthened and was finally upgraded to a hurricane at 06:00 UTC on October 2.
 At that time, Lisa attained its peak intensity with winds of 75 mph and a minimum barometric pressure of 987 mbar.
 After sea surface temperatures dropped to around 73.4 F, Lisa weakened and was downgraded to a tropical storm later on October 2.
 The storm lost tropical characteristics and transitioned into an extratropical cyclone at 12:00 UTC on October 3.
 Shortly thereafter, the remnants of Lisa were absorbed by a frontal zone while located about 1150 mi of Cape Race, Newfoundland.